thiswillbeyourgithub/Quick-Whisper-Typer/README.md

 ## How to
 * Put your OpenAI api key in a file called OPENAI_API_KEY.txt.
 * *optional: add a keyboard shortcut to call this script.
 See my i3 bindings below.*
+* If using deepgram: make sure you are on python 3.10+
 * `chmod +x ./quick_whisper_typer.py`

 ### i3 bindings